one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 04a7dbf0c0e3   postgres:14.1-alpine              "docker-entrypoint.s…"   4 minutes ago    Up 4 minutes    5432/tcp                 student-grading-db
 ```

-If application is failed to start, You would still figure why it fails by following below command.
+If application is failed to start, You would need to figure why it failed by observing the logs.
 > $ docker logs --follow `<container-name>`

-Make actions a/c to logs.

 ## How to run E2E tests inside docker?

-To run End-To-End(E2E) tests, We need to mock the server and database.
+To run End-To-End(E2E) tests, we need to mock the server and database.
 One way to do that is by
 using
 [test containers](https://www.testcontainers.org/).